Home » The Philippines » Property taxes in the Philippines: Comprehensive guide

 Capital Gains Tax (CGT)

-Capital Gains Tax in the Philippines is paid on selling property classified as a capital asset.
+Capital Gains Tax in the Philippines is paid when selling property classified as a capital asset.
 The CGT tax is one of the most important taxes on the sale of real property in the Philippines and is levied on the presumed profit that the seller makes with the sale.

 To calculate the Capital Gains Tax in the Philippines, the property’s selling price or fair market value is used (whichever is higher) and multiplied by the CGT tax rate of 6%.
 There is a CGT exemption of capital gains from the sale of principal residence property.